 YCWA is unaware of any study or report that shows that CRLF breeds in large, perennial streams comparable to those that may be affected by Project flows, and specifically in Sierra Nevada streams of this kind where the hydrology is governed by snow-melt runoff.
-The TNF LRMP (Forest Service 1990) defines potential CRLF breeding habitat as "aquatic habitats that contain water through July 31 (such as lakes, ponds, and water holes, and low gradient [<4%] stream habitats lacking spring flushing flows) located below 5,000 ft."
+The TNF LRMP (Forest Service 1990), as amended, defines potential CRLF breeding habitat as "aquatic habitats that contain water through July 31 (such as lakes, ponds, and water holes, and low gradient [<4%] stream habitats lacking spring flushing flows) located below 5,000 ft."
+Barry and Fellers (2013) indicate that historical CRLF habitat in the Sierra Nevada was associated with small, narrow, permanent or nearly permanent creeks near the headwaters, and report no evidence of historical or current breeding populations on large streams in the Sierra Nevada.
 Under both unimpaired hydrology and current conditions, high spring flows often occur in streams downstream of the Project that are incompatible with CRLF breeding habitat.
 In addition, these streams do not exhibit the vegetation and substrate conditions characteristic of CRLF habitat.
 Introduced predatory fish, including smallmouth bass, are also well established.